• Recipes

 Step 6

-Remove the container from the refrigerator and sprinkle the kinako mixture (or just kinako) over the warabi mochi.
+Take the container out of the refrigerator (or ice bath) and sprinkle the kinako mixture (or plain kinako) over the warabi mochi.
 Then, cut it into bite-sized pieces.

 Step 7

-Serve the pieces on plates and top with kuromitsu to taste.
+Serve on plates and drizzle with kuromitsu to taste.

 To store

 You can store it in the refrigerator for up to 2 days.
-However, it is recommended to consume it as soon as possible because its texture may deteriorate over time.
+However, it is best to eat it as soon as possible because its texture may deteriorate over time.
 Freezing is not recommended.

-Additionally, if you are using 'warabiko' instead of 'warabi mochiko,' please note that it doesn't have a long shelf life.
-It should be stored at room temperature and consumed on the same day.
+Additionally, if you are using warabiko instead of warabi mochiko, please note that it has a shorter shelf life.
+It should be kept at room temperature and eaten on the same day it is made.

-• Avoid refrigerating warabi mochi for an extended period in step 4.
-It tends to harden when chilled for too long.
+• Avoid refrigerating the warabi mochi for too long in step 4.
+It tends to harden when chilled excessively.

-• Kinako should be applied just before eating.
-If you store warabi mochi with kinako already sprinkled on it, the kinako will absorb moisture and compromise the texture of the warabi mochi.
+• Sprinkle kinako just before eating.
+If you store the warabi mochi with kinako already on it, the kinako will absorb moisture and affect its texture.

 Matcha flavor variations

-In Japan, it is also popular to enjoy warabi mochi with matcha flavor.
-By simply adding matcha powder, you can create matcha-flavored warabi mochi.
-If you want to make it, add 1 tsp of matcha powder for every 2 servings in step 1.
-There is no need to change the amounts of the other ingredients.
+Warabi mochi is also popular in a matcha-flavored version.
+To make matcha-flavored warabi mochi, simply add 1 teaspoon of matcha powder for every 2 servings in step 1.
+There is no need to adjust the other ingredients.

-Additionally, you can make matcha-flavored kinako (roasted soybean flour) by mixing 1 tsp of matcha powder into the kinako for every 2 servings in step 5.
-Feel free to try it according to your preference.
+Additionally, you can make matcha-flavored kinako (roasted soybean flour) by mixing 1 teaspoon of matcha powder into the kinako for every 2 servings in step 5.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.